sekogan/my_qmk_keyboards/linux.md

 qmk compile -kb kbdfans/kbd75/rev2 -km sekogan
 ```

+Find and connect a second keyboard.

 On the host outside the container:

-Switch the keyboard into the bootloader mode (CapsLock + Esc + Backspace).
+Switch the keyboard into the bootloader mode (CapsLock + Esc + F12).
 Use `lsusb` command (from usbutils package) to verify that the device is connected:

 ```